- Asked by: John Finnie, MSP for Highlands and Islands, Independent

 Answer

-We are unable to provide information relating to staff or their occupation of dwelling houses at Beechwood.
-Due to the sensitive nature of the information involved it may be possible to identify individuals, even if the information was grouped by directorate/division, because of the very small numbers.
-This detail is therefore withheld under paragraph 38 1 (b) (personal information) of the Freedom of Information Scotland Act.
+Due to the sensitive nature of the information involved it may be possible to identify individuals, even if the information were grouping by directorate/division, because of the very small numbers.
+The information is therefore withheld under paragraph 38 1 (b) (personal information) of the Freedom of Information Scotland Act.